Archives by: Kathryn Kilpatrick, M.A.

 Rethinking Spring Cleaning

-As the promise of warmer weather increases, perhaps “spring cleaning” has come to mind.
-While many older adults have a traditional system, it may start becomining more of a challenge for someone in your life who could benefit from some assistance (even if they initially refuse it). ...
+Along with the promise of warmer weather comes the urge to do a little spring cleaning.
+While many older adults have a traditional system, it can become more of a challenge for someone in your life who could benefit from some assistance (even if they initially refuse it). ...

 Read more 0